valueof/bland/README.md

 ```

 ### Run Bland in the background
-For longer running instances I highly recommend running Bland as a background service and putting it behind a reverse proxy server such as NGINX or Caddy.
+For longer running instances I highly recommend running Bland as a background service and putting it behind a reverse proxy server such as [Nginx](https://www.nginx.com/) or [Caddy](https://caddyserver.com).

-#### Linux
+#### On Ubuntu Linux
 First, create a new file in the `/lib/systemd/system` directory named `bland.service` and make it something like this (this assumes your `build` directory from the Quick Start section above is in `/home/anton/srv/bland`):
 ```
 [Unit]